An Introduction to Sports Chaplaincy

 The Sports Chaplain is increasingly becoming part and parcel of club life across the spectrum of not just football, but sport as a whole.
 The majority of the NI Football League clubs now have an appointed club Chaplain.

-Sir Alex Ferguson commented "Chaplains can be of help to all sorts of people involved with sport, when crisis, need or difficulty comes.
-I commend the idea of sports chaplaincy and the work of Sports Chaplaincy UK to you."
+Sir Alex Ferguson, former Manchester United manager, said "Chaplains can be of help to all sorts of people involved with sport, when crisis, need, or difficulty comes.
+I commend the idea of sports chaplaincynand the work of Sports Chaplaincy UK to you.”

 So what is Sports Chaplaincy and what exactly does a club chaplain do?

-Chaplaincy is primarily aimed at the care and welfare of players and staff but also at the wider community of people within the club including supporters and families of players and staff.
+Sports Chaplaincy is a Christian charity primarily aimed at the care and welfare of players and staff but also at the wider community of people within the club including supporters and families of players and staff.
+In the competitive world of sport it is recognised that there is a need for high quality pastoral and spiritual care regardless of age, ability or gender.